PAL-ULL/qd_methods_instance_generation/README.md

 # Quality Diversity Methods for Instance Generation

-$NS_{NN}$: Novelty Search with neural-network reduction proposed in GECCO '24.
-Traditional NS using a NN to search in an encoded 2D space (from 8D feature vectors)
+$NS_{meta}$: Novelty Search with neural-network reduction, the method uses an encoded 2d space (from 8d feature vectors)

 $NS_{f,i,p}$: Traditional Novelty Search Algorithm with two archives using features, instance or performance based descriptors to compute the novelty score ($s$).